marcpickett1/marcpickett1.github.io/meaning.md

 deciding which actions to do.
 These criteria can be described as "desire" or "wanting".
 I'll follow Schopenhauer's lead and call it *Will*  CITE{schopenhauer:1844}.

-The rabbit would also have a *Weltanschauung* or model of The World, and a *cognitive system*.
+The rabbit would also have a *worldview* or model of The World, and a *cognitive system*.
-The rabbit's cognitive system does 2 things: it *builds* the Weltanschauung by learning from its experience, and it *uses* the Weltanschauung to do things like make predictions, draw inferences, and create plans to get reward.
+The rabbit's cognitive system does 2 things: it *builds* the worldview by learning from its experience, and it *uses* the worldview to do things like make predictions, draw inferences, and create plans to get reward.
 Here, I'm using the term "prediction" loosely.
 For example, if a rabbit sees a dingo's head, it will probably "predict" that it will soon see the dingo's body.
 The predictions aren't necessarily temporal either.
 For example, we can